consuldemocracy/consuldemocracy/docs/en/installation/docker.md

 # Using Docker for local development

-You can use Docker to have a local CONSUL installation for development if:
+You can use Docker to have a local Consul Democracy installation for development if:

 - You're having troubles having [prerequisites](prerequisites.md) installed.
-- You want to do a quick local installation just to try CONSUL or make a demo.
+- You want to do a quick local installation just to try Consul Democracy or make a demo.
 - You prefer not to interfere with other rails installations.

 ## Prerequisites